The Best $10 Meals In Miami

 Because it is, thankfully, still possible to eat great for under ten bucks in Miami.

-Miami is good at many things, but it’s also annoyingly skilled at draining your bank account - especially if you eat out a lot.
+Miami is good at many things, but it’s also annoyingly skilled at draining your bank account—especially if you eat out a lot.
 And look, sometimes good food means paying more, and there are plenty of small plates in Miami we’d happily pay $18 to eat again.
 But it’s also nice to have some great options when you don’t feel like spending more than $10.
 That’s what this guide is for.
-All the dishes below cost $10 or less, and won’t leave you hungry afterward.
+All the dishes below cost about $10 or less, and won’t leave you hungry afterward.

 Pan Con Lechon

 Papo Llega Y Pon is a sandwich counter in Allapattah that serves a solid, simple pan con lechon on Cuban bread.
 Both the small and medium size clock in under $10—and the small (about six inches, we’d guess) should be plenty for a quick lunch break.
 It’s a simple sandwich: lechon they chop up right in front of you, diced white onions, a little mojo, and hot sauce.
 Places like this are becoming harder and harder to find in the City of Miami, so pay them a visit and whisper “thank you” into your sandwich.